 Your doctor may recommend that you get the typhoid shot instead of the oral vaccine if you have a weakened immune system, like if you:

+Your doctor may recommend that you wait to get the typhoid vaccine if you are taking anti-malaria drugs.
 Your doctor can recommend the vaccine that’s right for you.

 Side effects from the typhoid vaccine are usually mild and go away in a few days.